Fila: History

-In 2009, Anta Sports acquired the rights to the brand in China, Hong Kong, and Macao from then Fila company's Chinese joint venture partner Belle International.
+In 2009, Anta Sports acquired the rights to the brand in mainland China, Hong Kong, and Macao from then Fila company's Chinese joint venture partner Belle International.
 Fila Korea still owned 15% shares of the joint venture company "Full Prospect".

 In September 2010, Fila Korea Ltd. launched its initial public offering on the Korea Exchange.
 In May 2011, it acquired global golf equipment maker Acushnet Company, becoming the new owner of golf brands such as Titleist and FootJoy, for $1.23 billion.

 Sourcing concerns

 In March 2021, Fila China stated that it would continue to source cotton from Xinjiang despite public criticism that such cotton had been produced with forced Uyghur labor in the region.